-Reviews of the highly anticipated Toyota Supra have been pouring in recently.
-Most have been positive, praising the car’s sporting dynamics, but there’s obviously been some comments made about the links between the Supra and you know who – the BMW Z4.
+Reviews of the Toyota Supra have been mostly positive, praising the car’s sporting dynamics, but there’s obviously been some comments made about the links between the Supra and you know who – the BMW Z4.

 Anyway, that’s not the focus of today’s discussion.
-The topic in hand is actually cut-price alternatives to the Supra – you know, seeing how it starts at over £50,000 and all.
+The topic in hand is actually cut-price alternatives to the Supra – you know, seeing how it starts at more than £50,000 and all.

 Setting the bar at £10,000 and not a penny more, here’s what’ll give you Supra thrills for less than a quarter of the price!

-For the budget we’re going with, you’ll be able to pick up one of these 3.5-litre beasts in seriously good condition – with under 50,000 miles on the clock too.
+For the budget we’re going with, you’ll be able to pick up one of these 3.5-litre beasts in seriously good condition – possibly with under 50,000 miles on the clock too.
 What are the similarities between this and the Supra?
-Well, they’re both powerful six-cylinder, rear-drive Japanese coupes developing over 300bhp – a recipe for fun no doubt.
+Well, they’re both six-cylinder, rear-drive Japanese coupes developing plenty of power – a recipe for fun no doubt.
 It’s just the 350Z is a smidge cheaper to buy – £40,000 cheaper to be exact.

 Let’s bring some American muscle into the equation.
 If you live in the UK, be aware you’ll have to do some digging to find a good one, but it’ll be worth it.
 There’s a reason these things are so popular back in the good old US of A and now across the world – affordable performance.
 The Mustang GT may not be as quick as the new Supra, but you really can’t go wrong with a roaring 4.6-litre V8.

 The rotary legend that is the Mazda RX-8 is a car worthy of a spot on this Supra alternatives list.
 This particular one, the R3, came about towards the end of the model’s lifecycle.
 Over the standard variant, this one has updated styling, a stiffened bodyshell, revised dampers, spring, bushes and anti-roll bars.
 You get all this along with a raspy rotary exhaust note for under £10,000.
-Just keep in mind it’s not the most reliable car in the world in terms of its engine.
+Just keep in mind that care is needed to ensure that clever engine is healthy.